shahneilp/SPRING2020TIDYVERSE/README.md

    + explain how to use an alternative to summarise/summarize's n() -- tally
    + explain an even simpler way to do tally by introducing count

+### Explore and manipulate a dataset using dplyr and tidyr (by Abdellah Ait Elmouden)

+The purpose of this Vignette is to demonstrate how some of tidyverse packages can be used to explore and manipulate a dataset in R. A dataset was selected from the fivethirtyeight Package. the R markdown file can be accessed from [here](/tidyverse_AitElmouden)